-What did Lavan mean "rather, than give her to someone else"?
+What did Lavan mean by, "It is better to give her to you, than to give her to someone else"?

 Tosfos ha'Shalem (1, citing Imrei No'am): R. Yehudah ha'Chasid asked his father, who answered that the idolaters believed in Hashem, just they served idolatry to know future events.

 Ohr ha'Chayim #1: Stay close, and do not distance yourself (Lavan wanted to oversee his work).

 Ohr ha'Chayim #2: He stipulated that Yaakov stay permanently, just like Yisro stipulated with Moshe.
 1 He intended to use this if needed, but Hashem told him not to - "Hishamer Lecha Pen Tedaber Im Yaakov" (31:24).
 Yaakov did not understand his intent; he thought that he said so amidst love.